ibm-cloud-docs/account/account_faq.md

 {: #switch-account-owners}
 {: faq}

-You can't switch the owner of an account, but you can change resource owners.
-To learn more about switching ownership, see [Transferring ownership of a private resource](/docs/account?topic=account-include#owners).
+You can transfer ownership of individual resources within your account to someone else by using the `ibmcloud catalog` command.
+To learn more, see [Transferring ownership of a private resource](/docs/account?topic=account-include#owners).

+Transferring ownership of your entire account requires additional help from support.
+To get help, [contact support](/docs/get-support?topic=get-support-getting-customer-support).

 ## Does {{site.data.keyword.Bluemix_notm}} support batch registration of users?
 {: #batch-registration}